BUSINESS IMMIGRATION TO CANADA: FEDERAL AND PROVINCIAL/TERRITORIAL GOVERNMENTS’

 Author: Asif Anwar

 There are various Federal and Provincial/Territorial Governments’ Business Immigration Programs.
 To establish and operate businesses in Canada, the applicants are nominated based on their business acumen and ability to contribute to the economy.
+For a complete overview of available options, explore our detailed guide herebeloe on business immigration in Canada and find the best program for your goals.
+There are many pathways including but not limited to Start-Up Visa, Intra-Company Transfers, Investor/Entrepreneur Business Immmigration pathways.
+Understanding business laws in Canada is crucial for entrepreneurs, investors, and international businesses looking to establish or expand their operations.

 The Federal Start-up program is aimed to target “innovative immigrant entrepreneurs who will create new jobs and spur economic growth”.
 Under the process, the entrepreneurs endorsing their research and innovation, pitch in their business idea to a designated organization.
 Once entrepreneur gets support from the designated organisation, and fulfil the program requirements, can invest in or start-up a company.